About Barge Accidents in Louisiana

 - Handle the insurance companies.
 Maritime insurers use dedicated adjusters trained to reduce claim values.
 We know their tactics and won’t let them pressure you into accepting less than you deserve.

 - Build your strongest case.
 Whether through settlement negotiations or courtroom litigation, we prepare every case for trial.
-This approach gets better results.
+This approach can get better results.
 Insurance companies take you seriously when they know you have attorneys ready to go before a judge and jury.
-We are always willing to go the distance for our clients.
+We’re always willing to go the distance for our clients.

 - Connect you with the right medical care.
-Maritime injuries often require specialized treatment.
+Maritime injuries often require treatment from physicians with experience in waterway accident injuries.
 We can help you find qualified physicians in the Baton Rouge area who are experienced in treating waterway accident injuries, ensuring you get proper care while we handle the legal battle.

 Injuries Caused by Louisiana Barge Accidents